21 of the Greatest Uses for Coca-Cola Besides Drinking

 Contrary to what you might have seen on Friends, urine can actually make a jellyfish sting worse.
 So if you’re stung by a jelly on beach day, what do you do?
 Vinegar is the top solution, but in a pinch, the acid in cola can help neutralize the sting.
 But you should still seek medical attention as quickly as possible.

 If you’ve got to be somewhere fast — whether you’re making an emergency trip to the hospital or you’re just running late for work — but your windshield is iced over, a couple of 2-liters of Coke should do the trick.
 Pour the soda onto the ice, and it’ll become a brown slush that you can wipe away with your windshield wipers.

 Is it sticky and kind of gross?
 Very much so.
 But does it work?
 You betcha.

 It’s not a life-threatening emergency by any stretch of the imagination, but getting gum in your hair can be a real pain.
 And while Michael Scott famously used peanut butter to get the gum out of his ’do, Coca-Cola is said to do the trick as well.
 Ideally, you’ll need to let the affected hair soak in some cola for a few minutes before you try to wipe it out.

 Timothy Moore covers bank accounts and insurance for The Penny Hoarder from his home base in Cincinnati.
 He has worked in editing and graphic design for a marketing agency, a global research firm and a major print publication.
-He covers a variety of other topics, including insurance, taxes, retirement and budgeting and has worked in the field since 2012 with publications such as The Penny Hoarder, Debt.com, Ladders, WDW Magazine, Glassdoor and The News Wheel.
+He covers a variety of other topics, including insurance, taxes, retirement and budgeting and has worked in the field since 2012 with publications such as The Penny Hoarder, Forbes, Sound Dollar, Insider, Chime, SoFi and WDW Magazine.